AryaAshish/Hify/README.md

 A new type of messenger.
 This app is still in beta and lacks some features.

+### google-services.json file has been deleted for security reasons

 ## Credits

 Logo designed by Live Mail Team from Uplabs.com